WolframResearch/Data-Curation-Training/Part3/Readme.md

 ## Synopsis

-These notebooks correspond to Aaron Enright's Twitch coding session in which he demonstrated scraping JSON and HTML.
+These notebooks correspond to Aaron Enright's Twitch coding session in which he demonstrated scraping JSON and XML.

 The session can be found by using the following link:
 [Live coding session](https://www.twitch.tv/videos/158655086)